Ladies Introduction to Avalanches Class

 Introduce students to a more in-depth understanding of avalanche hazard, terrain

 - Understand and apply current avalanche advisories.

 - Understand how the snowpack contributes to avalanching.

 - Understand basic companion rescue.

-One classroom session of 3 hours and a field session of 7 hours.
+One classroom session (zoom presentation) of 3 hours and a field session of 7 hours.

-The classroom portion of the course on Thursday, January 17, 2019, will begin at 6:00 pm and last until 9:00 pm.
-It will take place at Flathead Community College.
-The field portion of the course on Saturday, January 19, 2019, will take place at Whitefish Mountain Resort.
+The classroom portion of the course on Thursday, February 18, 2021, will begin at 6:00 pm and last until 9:00 pm.
+It will take place via zoom webinar and you will recieve the link prior to classroom time.
+The field portion of the course on Saturday, February 20, 2021, will take place at Whitefish Mountain Resort.
 Cost for both the classroom and field session is $50.

 This class is offered by Flathead Avalanche Center in partnership with Flathead Valley Community College (FVCC).

 Registration Link: https://ace.fvcc.edu/CourseStatus.awp?&course=21SHPER1208A